robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Mara’s gaze flicked over my shoulder, and her mouth twitched again.

-“Now we can do this properly.”
+“Now we do this properly.”

+---

 The second prototype was a jacket.
 Different cut, different sleeve head, but the same intention: make it survive the day without turning it into armour.
 Mara hung it on the mannequin and stood back, chin lifted.
+Lucy and I watched her pull on the sleeves, and pull at the sides.

+Mara turned to us.

-“Right,” she said.
-“We’re not sending Lucy out to be the crash test.”
+“So, this time,” she said to Lucy, “we’re not sending *you* out to crash test it.”

-Lucy, already half-grinning as if she knew she would normally have been volunteered, blithely stepped away from the jacket.

-“Bless,” she said, and looked at me.
+Lucy half-grinned as she blithely took a step back.

+“Bless,” she said with a flick of the hand.
 “Thank you.”

-Mara ignored her gratitude the way she ignored weather.
+Mara ignored her.

 “Charlie.”

 Charlie looked up from the bench where he’d been hand-stitching a reinforcement tape onto a waistband.
-He put his needle down carefully, as if precision was a form of respect, and stood.
+He put his needle down carefully, precisely, and stood.
 Mara held up the jacket with two fingers.

 “Same drill.”

 “Right.
 Where’s the log sheet?”

-That was the moment I realised the unease hadn’t vanished: it had been translated into structure, into process.
-He wordlessly took the sheet from her and moved toward the fitting curtain.
+The unease hadn’t vanished: it had been translated into structure, into process.
+He wordlessly took the sheet from her and moved toward the fitting area.

 Mara snapped the curtain closed with a decisive tug.